mamariomiamo/docu-trial/docs/systems/leviosa/getting-started.md

 ## Install Basic ROS Dependencies

 1. Mavlink, install by apt manager: `ros-melodic-mavlink`
-2. Mavros, the modified monotonic version is needed: (https://github.com/chengguizi/mavros, monotonic branch)
+2. Mavros, the modified monotonic version is needed: (https://github.com/chengguizi/mavros, monotonic branch, Notes: clone the source code, the source code should be place within the ./src folder.
+Then go to catkin_ws folder to build the code using cmd `catkin build`)

 ## Install Camera ROS Wrapper